https://invisible-island.net/ncurses/man/

 be a single-byte value. ncurses, like SVr4 curses, checks to ensure

-that, and will reuse the old background character if the check fails.
+that it is, and retains the existing background character if the check

 PORTABILITY

-X/Open Curses, Issue 4 describes these functions.
-It specifies that
+X/Open Curses Issue 4 describes these functions.
+It indicates that

 bkgd, wbkgd, and getbkgd return ERR on failure (in the case of the

-last, this value is cast to chtype), but describes no failure
+last, this value is cast to chtype), but specifies no error conditions

-The SVr4.0 manual says that bkgd and wbkgd may return OK "or a non-
+SVr4 documentation says that bkgd and wbkgd return OK "or a non-

 Neither X/Open Curses nor the SVr4 manual pages detail how the

-rendition of characters on the screen updates when bkgd or wbkgd
+rendition of characters in the window updates when bkgd or wbkgd

 changes the background character. ncurses, like SVr4 curses, does not

-(in its non-wide configuration) store the background and window
+(in its non-wide-character configuration) store the background and

 SEE ALSO